Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 Truvada started by marketing to the LGBTQ community, because the rates of HIV and AIDS have historically been much higher in this group since the discovery of the virus in the early 1980s.

-HIV is transmitted through certain infected bodily fluids: blood, semen, pre-seminal fluids, vaginal fluids, rectal fluids, and breast milk.
+HIV is transmitted through certain bodily fluids: blood, semen, pre-seminal fluids, vaginal fluids, rectal fluids, and breast milk.

 The CDC estimates that about